A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff

 \section{Conclusion}

 In this paper, we developed a synonymous variational perspective on the rate-distortion-perception tradeoff for natural signal compression.
 Motivated by synonymity-based semantic information theory, we reformulated perceptual reconstruction as the recovery of any admissible sample within an ideal synonymous set associated with the source, rather than the source sample itself.
 Based on this reformulation, we established a corresponding synonymous source coding architecture and introduced a synonymous variational inference (SVI) analysis framework for the analysis of synset-oriented compression.
 Within this framework, we defined the synonymous variational lower bound (SVLBO) as a tractable analytical tool and further characterized the conditions for semantic lossless representation and identification.
-We then established the synonymity-perception consistency principle, showing that optimal semantic-level identification is theoretically aligned with perceptual optimization at the syntactic level.
-On this basis, we derived the synonymous rate-distortion-perception tradeoff and clarified that the distributional divergence term arises naturally from the synset-based reconstruction objective, thereby providing a principled interpretation of divergence-based perception measures in perceptual compression.
-We further showed that the proposed framework is compatible with existing rate-distortion-perception formulations and classical rate-distortion theory, both of which can be viewed as special cases under degenerate synset settings.
-Overall, the proposed analysis provides a unified theoretical perspective on perceptual compression and suggests that synonymous source coding may offer a useful foundation for future studies on semantics-aware compression and reconstruction.
+We then established the synonymity-perception consistency principle, showing that optimal semantic-level identification is theoretically aligned with perceptual optimization at the syntactic level, { and clarify that the distributional divergence term arises naturally from the synset-based reconstruction objective.} { On this basis, we derived a tight-bound synonymous rate characterization, where the reconstruction-related and distribution-related terms are jointly characterized by a single synonymous reconstruction constraint.
+We further showed that the Jensen-limit relaxation of this tight form leads to a practical synonymous rate-distortion-perception optimization form, and also showed that the proposed framework is compatible with existing rate-distortion-perception formulations and classical rate-distortion theory, both of which can be related to special or relaxed cases of the proposed analysis.} Overall, the proposed analysis provides a unified theoretical perspective on perceptual compression { for continuous natural sources} and suggests that synonymous source coding may offer a useful foundation for future studies on semantics-aware compression and reconstruction.